JoKerDii/DS-FAS/docs/notes/questions.md

   4. Choose the feature with the largest IG as the decision node.

+  5. Recurse on non-leaf branches until all data is classified.

      A branch with entropy of 0 is a leaf node.
 A branch with entropy more than 0 needs further splitting.

-  5. Recurse on non-leaf branches until all data is classified.

 * **Why are decision trees greedy?**

   Decision trees are <u>NP-complete</u>, there is no way to find the global minima i.e. the best tree unless we use brute force and try all possible combinations.
 In practice this is infeasible.
 Consequently, practical decision-tree learning algorithms are based on <u>heuristic algorithms such as the greedy algorithm where locally optimal decisions are made at each node</u>.

-  Hueristic algorithms are designed to solve problems in a faster more efficient method by sacrificing optimality, accuracy or precision in favor of speed.
+  Hueristic algorithms are designed to solve problems in a faster and more efficient method by sacrificing optimality, accuracy or precision in favor of speed.
 Hueristic algorithms are often used to solve NP-complete problems.
 Such algorithms <u>cannot guarantee to return the globally optimal decision tree</u>.
 This can be mitigated by training multiple trees in an ensemble learner, where the features and samples are randomly sampled with replacement (Bagging).

 * **How does decision tree split on categorical variable?**